 I would like to record my thanks to Members, the Finance team and the many others across the Council that have worked hard to make decisions in light of the financial pressures the Council faces and have ensured that services are delivered and money is managed in line with the budgets that were set.
 Every year since the introduction of the 10-year budget framework the Council has achieved a budget surplus and this would simply not be possible if we did not all support and believe in the vision we have set.
+The full impact of Covid-19, including the substantial loss of income from fees and charges, as well as the additional expenditure on supporting our most vulnerable residents, is yet to be quantified, but we are in a stronger position than many other councils due to our firm foundations.
+We are already looking at recovery and how to bring forward our major capital projects in order to reinvigorate the economy of the district.

 In the coming year we look forward to supporting the Council to make further progress in delivering its Property Investment Strategy, and to meet the challenges that will be ahead for the sector once more clarity is provided on the terms of leaving the European Union.
-We aim to provide advice on the most effective way to fund our investments and to continue to provide advice and skills to the Council's trading company, Quercus 7 Limited and the newly incorporated affordable housing company, Quercus Housing Limited.
+We aim to provide advice on the most effective way to fund our investments and to continue to provide advice and skills to the Council's trading company, Quercus 7 and the affordable housing company, Quercus Housing.